 Wing Assistants – Managed, Trained, Dedicated Assistants

-If you are looking to augment your workflows and processes, you won’t go wrong with Wing.
+If you are looking to augment your workflows and processes, hire a personal assistant from Wing.
 Our managed, trained, and dedicated assistants are supported by a team of peers, ensuring top-quality work every time.
-Wing’s personal assistants cost much less than an in-house employee and provide just as much value, if not more!
+Wing’s full-time and part-time personal assistant hourly rates cost much less than hiring an in-house employee.
+Nevertheless, they provide just as much value, if not more!